ringlej/ptxdist/doc/daily_work.rst

 PTXdist will now collect all source archives to the ``my_archives/`` directory.

-Note: If PTXdist is configured to share one source archive directory for all projects, this step will simply copy the source archives from the shared source archive directory.
+.. note:: If PTXdist is configured to share one source archive directory for all projects, this step will simply copy the source archives from the shared source archive directory.
 Otherwise PTXdist will start to download them from the world wide web.

 .. _adding_src_autoconf_lib: